polterguy/polterguy.github.io/tutorials/getting-started/index.md

 port 4200 is already busy serving your Magic Dashboard.

-When ng serve is done transpiling your Angular project, open a browser in the following URL
+When ng serve is done transpiling your Angular project, open a browser in the following URL, and login with your root username and password.

 * [localhost:4201](https://localhost:4201)

-Enjoy :)